loganjb2542/atliq_sales_analysis/README.md

 # Business Insights 360 Dashboard: A Comprehensive Solution for AtliQ Hardware
 ## Project Overview
 AtliQ Hardware faced significant difficulties in integrating and analyzing information from diverse sources.
-This fragmentation of data not only complicated the process of gathering insights but also hindered the company's ability to make well-informed decisions, ultimately affecting its operational efficiency and strategic planningTo address this issue, we developed an interactive dashboard using Power BI to provide key insights across different business functions.
+This fragmentation of data not only complicated the process of gathering insights but also hindered the company's ability to make well-informed decisions, ultimately affecting its operational efficiency and strategic planning address this issue, we developed an interactive dashboard using Power BI to provide key insights across different business functions.

 ## Key Objectives
 Consolidate data from diverse sources for a unified view.